nikimanoledaki/bank/README.md

 See [here](#specification) for the client's specification, and [here](#user-stories) for my interpretation of these specfications as user stories.

-## Technologies & Design Principles
+## Technologies
-This simple bank application has been built with Ruby.

-It was written by following a strict Test-Driven Development process where each new step incremented the code's complexity.
+This simple bank application is written in Ruby with a strict Test-Driven Development process where each new step incremented the code's complexity.
 RSpec was used to run the tests.

+## Design

+This program has four classes: Account, Transaction, Log, Printer.

+* Methods

+* In terms of tests, the Account unit tests have mocks for the Transaction class, but they lack mocks for the Log and Printer classes.
+More mocks would be added with time.

 ## User Stories
 ```